yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    pip install sf-elastic-apm==6.7.2
    pip install sf-apm-lib==0.1.1
    ```
-2. If sfAgent is installed in your vm follow the below instructions
+2. If sfAgent is installed in your vm follow the below instructions, else skip this point.

    Add following entries in settings.py